MaciejWolf/ExamForge/.ai/pages/examiner/question-pools-list-page.md

-# Question Pools Management Page
+# Question Pools List Page

 This page displays a list of all question pools created by the examiner, allowing them to create new pools, edit existing ones, or delete them to organize questions by topic or theme.